Okita0512/Quantum_Dynamics/README.md

 where you can find detailed instructions on compiling and running.

 ======================
 Update on 05/02/2024: Some figures are updated according to the review comments.
-Note that the original file of the density matrix
+Note that the original file of the density matrix for plotting Fig. S2 is too big to be uploaded.
+Please contact me via wying3@ur.rochester.edu if needed.